adam-ainsworth/spectrum-dev/README.md

 It is advisable to keep all the files within /src and not to put spaces in the filenames - you can use subfolders if you wish.
 The header name (ie. the program name when loading) cannot have spaces in.

+If you are developing multiple programs, you can keep them in subfolders.
+Just use the FOLDER variable in ```.env```.
+If you wish to change which program you are working on, just change this value and restart the container.

-Whenever any files in /src are changed, the tap will be rebuilt and automatically reloaded in the browser.
+Whenever any files in /src (or selected subfolder) are changed, the tap will be rebuilt and automatically reloaded in the browser.

 This can be prevented however by adding ```PAUSE``` on its own line anywhere within the config file, which will abort the compilation when it is reached (and therefore it is best to put it as the first line).
 If you are updating several files at the same time and don't want the browser to keep refreshing everytime you save a file, this is helpful.
 Simple remove the line to resume compilation.